top of page

 Granny Lane

-We have opposed an application by Miller Homes to build 67 houses off Granny Lane adjacent to Sheep Ings Farm.
+Save Mirfield supported the Granny Lane Action Group in opposing an application by Miller Homes to build 67 houses off Granny Lane adjacent to Sheep Ings Farm.

-We believe that the site was erroneously allocated in the Local Plan, a decision that failed to take properly into consideration neither the highways issues nor the flooding, which is becoming more frequent with climate change.
+We believed that the site was erroneously allocated in the Local Plan, a decision that failed to take properly into consideration neither the highways issues nor the flooding, which is becoming more frequent with climate change.

 Northorpe Lane